-Nick Kanozik is an educator, clarinetist, pianist, visual artist, conductor, and composer who Chairs the Instrumental Music Department at Oakland School for the Arts (OSA), a 6th – 12th grade arts charter school located within the historic Fox Theater building in downtown Oakland, California.
-In this capacity he oversees the chamber music, piano, jazz, world music, and guitar programs.
-He conducts the OSA Chamber Orchestra and teaches composition, chamber music, and music history.
-In addition to his work at OSA, Kanozik free-lances for Cal Performances at UC Berkeley curating the annual "Seminario" event, which brings hundreds of underserved students together to help unify music education in the Bay Area.
+Nicholas Kanozik is an educator, multi instrumentalist, visual artist, conductor, and composer who Chairs the Instrumental Music Department at Oakland School for the Arts (OSA), a 6th – 12th grade arts school located within the historic Fox Theater building in downtown Oakland, California.
+In addition to his work at OSA, Kanozik works for Cal Performances at the University of CA Berkeley curating El Seminario events, which have brought thousands of students together to help unify music education in The SF Bay Area.

-Nick Kanozik graduated with a Bachelors and Masters of Music Composition at the University of North Texas and Mills College respectively.
-Among many exceptional teachers, he studied composition with Pauline Oliveros and Fred Frith, clarinet from Deb Fabian of the Dallas Wind Symphony, piano from Dr. Willem van Schalkwyk, improvisation with Roscoe Mitchell founder of The Art Ensemble of Chicago, computer music and intermedia with Laetitia Sonami and David Bithell, orchestration with Guggenheim and Fulbright Scholar Dr. Cindy McTee, and book art with Julie Chen, president of the College Book Art Association.
+Mr. Kanozik graduated with a Bachelors and Masters of Music Composition at the University of North Texas and Mills College respectively.
+He's studied composition with Pauline Oliveros and Fred Frith, clarinet from Deb Fabian of the Dallas Wind Symphony, piano from Dr. Willem van Schalkwyk, improvisation with Roscoe Mitchell founder of The Art Ensemble of Chicago, computer music and intermedia with Laetitia Sonami and David Bithell, orchestration with Guggenheim and Fulbright Scholar Dr. Cindy McTee, and book art with Julie Chen, president of the College Book Art Association.

 He has been fortunate to perform in a variety of ensembles from symphony orchestras, classical and new music chamber groups, jazz combos, Indonesian gamelans, to electronic and dance collaborations.
-Notably, he's conducted Gustavo Dudamel's Youth Orchestra of Los Angeles, collaborated with Mason Bates for works premiered on Nick's re-invented light organ, he worked directly with Pauline Oliveros for the premier of Tower Ring at Ann Hamilton's double helical staircase, and in the fall of 2018, he made his conducting debut at Zellerbach Hall leading 190 musicians.
+Notably, Kanozik conducted Gustavo Dudamel's Youth Orchestra of Los Angeles, collaborated with Mason Bates for works premiered on Kanozik's re-invented light organ, he worked directly with Pauline Oliveros for the premier of Tower Ring at Ann Hamilton's double helical staircase, and in the fall of 2018, he conducted at Zellerbach Hall leading 170 musicians.

-Mr. Kanozik spends a good amount of his time curating and hosting events.
-He has organized master classes with Wynton Marsalis, Yo Yo Ma, Regina Carter, the Left Coast Ensemble, and has stage-managed at the Fox Theatre in Oakland, CA; he has also had the honor to curate a panel discussion with the Kronos String Quartet.
+As an arts administrator, Mr. Kanozik spends a good amount of his time curating and hosting events.
+He has hosted master classes with Wynton Marsalis, Yo Yo Ma, Emanual Ax, Regina Carter, the Left Coast Ensemble, and has stage-managed at the Fox Theatre in Oakland, CA; additionally he has had the honor to curate a panel discussion with the Kronos String Quartet.
 Nick has worked to provide opportunities for Oakland's youth at PIXAR studios, Pandora, Youtube, Google, Gov. Jerry Brown's annual gala, and others.
 In 2013 and 2015, Kanozik developed "ArtMod", an interdisciplinary event hosted at Mills College bringing together sonic and kinetic art forms.

-Given Nick's avid interest in book art, Nick Kanozik taught at a volunteer staff at Mills College in the book art department teaching letterpress and book binding.
-In 2012 he designed a series of interactive synthesizer books alongside Taurin Barrera; these interactive objects have been displayed at the University of North Texas' CEMI Circles Festival, Adobe Books Gallery, Mills College, The Codex International Book fair, and The International Antiquarian Book Fair in San Francisco.
+Given Nicholas' avid interest in book art, he taught at Mills College in the book art department teaching letterpress and book binding.
+In 2012 he designed a series of interactive synthesizer books alongside Taurin Barrera; these objects have been displayed at the University of North Texas' CEMI Circles Festival, Adobe Books Gallery, Mills College, CalArts, The Codex International Book fair, and The International Antiquarian Book Fair in San Francisco.

 Thematically, Kanozik's visual work is informed by music notation, synesthesia, and representations of music boxes.
 To help present his visualizations alongside his sonic compositions, he designed a light organ in 2016 which has since been installed at OSA's Black Box, Sekar Jaya Performing Arts Center, Sweets Ballroom, and for Mason Bates' event "Prismatic: The Sound of Color".